evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 346 liters.
-The maxium weight of the car is 2080kg, and with the base weight of 1677 kg, you can max load 403 kg, including driver and passengers.
+The maxium weight of the car is 2080 kg (4586 lbs), and with the base weight of 1677 kg (3697 lbs), you can max load 403 kg (888 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.